onlyquake/xonotic-wiki/Organizational_Structure.markdown

 Coordinators
 ============

-Coordinators are here to guide contributors, provide information both in and outside their area of expertise and act as liasons to the core team to ensure the most important information doesn’t go overlooked.
+Coordinators are here to guide contributors, provide information both in and outside their area of expertise and act as liasons to the core team to ensure the most important information doesn't go overlooked.
 Coordinators will be the people to ask questions to regarding their subjects.
-If you’re feeling lost, contact these people, their names are linked to their forum accounts.
+If you're feeling lost, contact these people, their names are linked to their forum accounts.

 Art
 ---